Colins2/Vector_File_creator/README.md

 For some airports, this will be sufficient.
 For others you may need to do other processing using muxp or Meshtool.

-Still to do is to extract the DEM data from the DSF file and write it out for a GIS to use so that it can be edited.

-More details will be in the user manual when I have time to write it.
+More details are in the user manual.